This I'm made of,

 - Shirtless Scene: At pretty much every concert.

 - Take That!: Often.
-Better-known targets include Robert Smith, the British royal family, a long-standing target of his rage (a reference to the Queen first appearing on Meat Is Murder back in 1985), Margaret Thatcher, David Cameron, and Jamie Oliver.
+Better-known targets include Robert Smith (who would eventually hit back), the British royal family, a long-standing target of his rage (a reference to the Queen first appearing on Meat Is Murder back in 1985), Margaret Thatcher, David Cameron, and Jamie Oliver.

 - Morrissey spends much of his Autobiography delivering back-handed Take Thats to his musical peers (Siouxsie Sioux), artists that he'd previously indicated as influences (David Bowie, Sandie Shaw) and former bandmates.
 Among the few that are spared harsh treatment are his longtime friend Chrissie Hynde, Bowie guitarist Mick Ronson and his late producer Jerry Finn.
 Moz writes that he was deeply affected by Finn's death at the young age of 39, shortly after work was finished on Years of Refusal.